robfatland/pythonbytes/pascal/README.md

 ```

 Now you have all the pieces you need to finish this project; but there is still some careful thinking and
 programming to do.
 We will meet online (I hope) on Monday at 6 pm to put everything together.
+If that does not
+work out then we will meet Wednesday at 7 and continue then.